shankar-r10n/spt-aca-hol/README.md

 2. Optionally, work through and complete the listed challenge(s).

 **Steps**
-1. **Add the needed extensions and register the necessary providers** - required for creating an Azure Container App using the CLI.
+**1. Add the needed extensions and register the necessary providers** - required for creating an Azure Container App using the CLI.
 ```

 # Login to the account if you are using Azure CLI command-line tool that is locally installed